 The most common plant diseases typically have little to no impact on Lithops.

 Toxicity of Lithops

 Lithops are non-toxic and safe to have around children and pets.
-There are even some references to African children that they eat these plants to quench their thirst.
+There are even some references to African children eating these plants to quench their thirst.

 - Back to genus Lithops